-40 The immunity provisions are contained in two separate statutes, Conn.
-Gen. Stat. § 21a-267(e) (paraphernalia possession) and Conn.
+The immunity provisions are contained in two separate statutes, Conn.
+Gen. Stat. § 21a-267(d) (paraphernalia possession) and Conn.
 Gen. Stat. § 21a-279(d) (drug possession).
 The two sections were enacted simultaneously and the text is nearly identical.
-41 Amendments were made October 1, 2013 and October 1, 2015 to Conn.
-Gen. Stat. § 21a-279 that did not affect the Good Samaritan provisions detailed in this table.

-42 "Good faith does not include seeking medical assistance during the course of the execution of an arrest warrant or search warrant or a lawful search."
+Good faith "does not include seeking medical assistance during the course of the execution of an arrest warrant or search warrant or a lawful search."
 Conn.
-Gen. Stat. § 21a-267(e).
+Gen. Stat. § 21a-267(d); Conn.
+Gen. Stat. § 21a-279(d).

-43 Certain prohibitions "shall not apply" to seekers or person experiencing an overdose.
+Certain prohibitions "shall not apply" to seekers or person experiencing an overdose.
 Conn.
 Gen. Stat. § 21a-279(d).

-44 "The provisions of subsection (a) of this section shall not apply."
+"The provisions of subsection (a) of this section shall not apply."
 Conn.
-Gen. Stat. § 21a-267(e).

-45 Immunity is provided for violations of Conn.
-Gen. Stat. § 21a-267(a), which prohibits the "use or possess[ion] with intent to use drug paraphernalia...to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain or conceal, or to ingest, inhale or otherwise introduce into the human body, any controlled substance, as defined in subdivision (9) of section 21a-240, other than a cannabis-type substance in a quantity of less than one-half ounce."
-Conn.
 Gen. Stat. § 21a-267(d).

+Immunity is provided under Conn.
+Gen. Stat. § 21a-267(d) for violations of Conn.
+Gen. Stat. § 21a-267(a), which prohibits the "use or possess[ion] with intent to use drug paraphernalia . . . to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain or conceal, or to ingest, inhale or otherwise introduce into the human body, any controlled substance, as defined in subdivision (9) of section 21a-240, other than cannabis."

-46 Not noted on this table, the law was amended effective March 16, 2021 to include immunity for someone who administers an opioid antagonist to themselves or others and to someone who is a bystander of any covered activity.
+Not noted on this table, the law was amended effective March 16, 2021, to include immunity for someone who administers an opioid antagonist to themselves or others and to someone who is a bystander of any covered activity.
 Immunity from possession of drug paraphernalia with the intent to use it to administer a controlled substance was removed as DC repealed the law on possession of drug paraphernalia.
 Further, seeking healthcare or administering an opioid antagonist may now be used as mitigation in any offense, not just a drug or alcohol related offense.
 Mar.
 16, 2021, D.C.
 Law 23-182, § 2, 68 DCR 8.

-47 In this section, "overdose" means "an acute condition of physical illness, coma, mania, hysteria, seizure, cardiac arrest, cessation of breathing, or death, which is or reasonably appears to be the result of consumption or use of drugs or alcohol and relates to an adverse reaction to or the quantity ingested of the drugs or alcohol, or to a substance with which the drugs or alcohol was combined."
+In this section, "overdose" means "an acute condition of physical illness, coma, mania, hysteria, seizure, cardiac arrest, cessation of breathing, or death, which is or reasonably appears to be the result of consumption or use of drugs or alcohol and relates to an adverse reaction to or the quantity ingested of the drugs or alcohol, or to a substance with which the drugs or alcohol was combined."
 D.C.
 Code § 7-403(i)(3).

-48 "Notwithstanding any other law, the offenses listed in subsection (b) of this section shall not be considered crimes and shall not serve as the sole basis for revoking or modifying a person's supervision status..." including "unlawful possession of a controlled substance..."
+"Notwithstanding any other law, the offenses listed in subsection (b) of this section shall not be considered crimes and shall not serve as the sole basis for revoking or modifying a person's supervision status," including "unlawful possession of a controlled substance."
 D.C.
-Code § 7-403(a); (b).
+Code § 7-403(a); (b)(1).

-49 "Notwithstanding any other law, the offenses listed in subsection (b) of this section shall not be considered crimes. . ." including unlawful possession of drug paraphernalia.
+"Notwithstanding any other law, the offenses listed in subsection (b) of this section shall not be considered crimes," including unlawful possession of drug paraphernalia.
 D.C.
-Code § 7-403 (a); (b)(2)-(3).
+Code § 7-403 (a); (b)(2).

-50 The offense for which immunity is granted "shall not serve as the sole basis for revoking or modifying a person's supervision status."
+The offense for which immunity is granted "shall not serve as the sole basis for revoking or modifying a person's supervision status."
 D.C.
 Code § 7-403(a).
 "Supervision status" is defined as "probation or release pending trial, sentencing, appeal, or completion of sentence, for a violation of District law."
 D.C.
 Code § 7-403(i)(4).

-51 The good faith seeking of health care for oneself or another "may be considered by the court as a mitigating factor in any criminal prosecution or sentencing for a drug or alcohol-related offense that is not an offense listed in subsection (b) of this section."
+The good faith seeking of health care for oneself or another "may be considered by the court as a mitigating factor in any criminal prosecution or sentencing for an offense that is not listed in subsection (b) of this section."
 D.C.
 Code § 7-403(c).